DrTMAPaiEndowmentChair-ITIS/blog/README.md

 ## Commands

 - `pnpm new <title>` - Create a new post (use `_title` for drafts)
+- `pnpm dev` - Start development server
-- `pnpm update-theme` - Update the theme to the latest version
+- `pnpm build` - Build for production

 ## References